tduszyk/Supersize_America/readme.md

 Research Questions to answer:

-questions:
+Questions:
-1. most popular ff by state
+1. most popular FFR by state
-2. correlation between profession and FFR
+2. correlation between white collar jobs and FFR
 3. correlation between unemployment rate and FFR
+4. correlation between income and FFR

 Datasets to be used:
 US census demographic data
 Fast Food Restaurant in US
-TBD..

 Rough breakdown of Tasks:

-TBD
+1. get datasets
+2. clean the data
+3. create dataset with columns for analysis
+4. plot datasets
+5. write analysis
+6. presentation